ForbesLindesay/atdatabases/docs/mysql-queryable.md

 If the `Queryable` is already a `Transaction`, this will use "savepoints" to create a nested transaction (and any options will be ignored).

-If the `Queryable` is a `Connection` or `ConnectionPool`, this will create a true transaction, with the requested isolation level.
+If the `Queryable` is a `Connection` or `ConnectionPool`, this will create a true transaction, with the requested options (e.g. readonly).

 ### `Queryable.task(fn): Promise<T>`